gusztavvargadr/packer/README.md

 $ .\ci.ps1 build w16s-iis-virtualbox-sysprep
 ```

-Similar to the previous `w10e` sample, for this configuration the `w16s-iis-virtualbox-base` build will start from the output of `w16s-virtualbox-base` instead of starting with the core OS installation.
+As in the previous `w10e` sample, for this configuration the `w16s-iis-virtualbox-base` build will start from the output of `w16s-virtualbox-base` instead of starting with the core OS installation.
 Chanining builds like this has no limitations, so you can use this approach to build Vagrant boxes with any number of components very effectively.

-Note that the script can invokethe build of the dependencies automatically, so for the previous example you can simply type:
+Note that the script can invoke the build of the dependencies automatically, so for the previous example you can simply type:

 ```powershell
 $ .\ci.ps1 build w16s-iis-virtualbox-sysprep --recursive=true
 ```

-This will in turn invoke the `restore` and `build` stages for the `w16s-virtualbox-base` and `w16s-iis-virtualbox-base` images.
+This will in turn invoke the `restore` and `build` stages for the `w16s-virtualbox-base` and `w16s-iis-virtualbox-base` images as well.
 By default, `restore` and `build` is skipped if the artifacts from a previous build exist.
 You can force the build to run again using the `rebuild` command instead.

 For now, for Hyper-V you can simply start from scratch: